zuvbruuv/Luna-Interface-Suite/Documentation.md

 #### Creating A Color Picker
 > [!WARNING]
-Color Pickers Are Not Completed And May Have Minor Bugs And They Dont Support Flags
+Color Pickers Are Not Completed And May Have Minor Bugs And Flags Aren't Completely Finished Yet.
 ```lua
 local ColorPicker = Tab::CreateColorPicker({
 	Name = "Color Picker Example",